 Willamette Valley AVA

 The Estate Vineyard, located south of Salem, is planted on an old west-to-southwest facing volcanic flow.
 The pioneering Jory family who first farmed the hill-site found the ancient volcanic, iron-rich soil to be ideal for dark, thin-skinned plums, which they dried into prunes.
-Wine grapes were first planted in 1983 by Jim Bernau, Founder and President of Willamette Valley Vineyards.
+Wine grapes were first planted in 1983 by Founder Jim Bernau.

 The vineyard site rises from 500-750 feet in elevation with seven to twelve degree slopes tilted toward the sun.
 As a result, the vines get excellent air drainage and are above the frost line.
-At this elevation and slope, the temperature is approximately ten degrees warmer than the valley floor during the day.
+At this elevation and slope, the temperature is approximately 10 degrees cooler than the valley floor during the day.

-The Estate vineyard has a total of fifty acres of vines planted with the first Dijon clones grafted in 1993.
+The Estate Vineyard has a total of 67 acres of vines planted, with the first Dijon clones grafted in 1993.
 It is primarily planted with Pinot Noir Dijon clones 667, 777, Pommard and Wadenswil.
 Additionally, a portion is planted in Pinot Gris and Dijon Clone Chardonnay 76 and 96.

 Wines made from this vineyard exude a sense of place and display complexity, elegance and balance.